yearn/yearn-multisig-actions/README.md

 2. Authorize your new delegate on your safe.
 You must do this via an account that is a safe owner or signer.
     - You add delegates via a UI such as https://gnosis-safe-delegate.vercel.app/
-    - Alternatively, you can import your safe owner into brownie and run a script to add the delegate:
+    - Alternatively, if the UI doesn't work, you can import your safe owner into brownie and run a script to add the delegate:
+        - Follow the steps under [Installation](##Installation) to setup this repo for running scripts locally
         - run `brownie accounts new multi-sig-delegator` to import your safe owner account
         - open [delegates.py](scripts/delegates.py) and add in your safe address for the `safe` variable and also change the `brownie run delegates add_delegate_from_existing_address <delegate_address> --network <network>-main`.
 Replace `<network>` with the short name for a network, e.g. eth, opti, ftm, arb, gor, etc.

 ### Secrets
 Add these repository secrets.
-Go to https://github.com/{org}/{repo}/settings/secrets/actions
+Go to https://github.com/{org}/{repo}/settings/secrets/actions.
+Note: replace {org} and {repo} with your information.

 1. `PAT` - generate a personal access token.
 Go to https://github.com/settings/tokens/new and click repo for scopes.
 Make sure to reset this secret when the PAT expires.
 2. `{NETWORK}SCAN_TOKEN` - Define multiple secrets where {NETWORK} can be ETHER, FTM, SNOW, BSC, ARBI, or POLYGON.
 You can generate these tokens by making an account at the respective sites (e.g. etherscan.io, ftmscan.com, etc, etc).
 If you don't need a token for a given network, then either set the secret to something random or edit run-command.yml to pass in '' for the token you don't need.